CompGenomeLab/mdd-analysis/README.md

-# Downregulated NPAS4 in multiple brain regions is associated with MDD
+# Downregulated NPAS4 in multiple brain regions is associated with Major Depressive Disorder

 ## **Abstract**